echiner/edem-mda-relational-databases/Exercise2/README.md

 	EASE_OF_USE BOOLEAN
 );

-# Confirm the tables was created
+# Confirm the table was created
 mysql> show tables;

 # Show the sctructure